 Geoboards have many uses.
 One is teaching perimeter and area.
-Here is a fun activity for teaching perimeter and area with geoboards.
+Here is a fun activity we enjoy for teaching perimeter and area with geoboards.

 Teaching Perimeter with Geoboards

 1. Instruct your student to assume that the line connecting two pegs on the geoboard equals “1 length” for this activity.
 For the purpose of this beginning perimeter activity, we will ignore the fact that the length of diagonal lines between pegs is longer than transverse or longitudinal lines and regard the length between two adjacent pegs as “1 length.”

 2. Have your student place a rubber band around some pegs.
 Explain that perimeter is the distance around the outer boundary of a two-dimensional shape.
 This video is excellent in explaining this concept, but I disagree on one point.
 Multiplication is not repeated addition.
 (Denise Gaskins explores this in more detail.)